-According to Eric Trappier, Executive Vice President International at, thejointly developed MALE UAS will provide both countries a cost-effective, intelligent autonomous exploitation system that will meet both countries’ military requirements within the future budgetary constraints under which both governments are expected to deal with.
+According to Eric Trappier, Executive Vice President International at Dassault Aviation, thejointly developed MALE UAS will provide both countries a cost-effective, intelligent autonomous exploitation system that will meet both countries’ military requirements within the future budgetary constraints under which both governments are expected to deal with.

-and Dassault Aviation have already completed a joint MALE UAS feasibility study for the United Kingdom and French Governments.
-This study has given both companies the confidence to move to the next stage of developing a joint proposal that will harness the considerable UAS capabilities of both and Dassault Aviation.
+BAE Systems and Dassault Aviation have already completed a joint MALE UAS feasibility study for the United Kingdom and French Governments.
+This study has given both companies the confidence to move to the next stage of developing a joint proposal that will harness the considerable UAS capabilities of both BAE Systems and Dassault Aviation.

-Kevin Taylor, Managing Director Military Air & Information atemphasized the importance of the cooperation established among the two aviation industries, ensuring that the UK and maintain their status as leading providers of aerospace capability.
-“We have a strong team in place that is ready to develop the future frontline UAS capability required by both the UK and ” Taylor added.
+Kevin Taylor, Managing Director Military Air & Information at BAE Systems emphasized the importance of the cooperation established among the two aviation industries, ensuring that the UK and France maintain their status as leading providers of aerospace capability.
+“We have a strong team in place that is ready to develop the future frontline UAS capability required by both the UK and France” Taylor added.

-Dassault is developing an unmanned combat aircraft (UCAV) technology demonstrator (nEUROn) under a multi-national cooperation with the EADS group, Italian Alenia, Swedish company, Swiss RUAG and Helenic Aerospace Industries.
+Dassault is developing an unmanned combat aircraft (UCAV) technology demonstrator (nEUROn) under a multi-national cooperation with the EADS group, Italian Alenia, Swedish company Saab, Swiss RUAG and Helenic Aerospace Industries.
 The U.K is developing a similar platform under MOD/BAE Systems’ Taranis program.
 The current agreement on MALE UAVs could pave the way to extend such cooperation to unmanned combat aerial platforms as well.